All Episodes

 I don't know.

-Uh I uh that's for the Republican Party to decide.
+That's for the Republican Party to decide.

 I think we've seen an interesting development over this weekend in a special election up in upstate New York in a congressional district.

-So that may be uh where the energy is in the Republican Party, but it's certainly not a view on which you can build a majority party.
+So that may be where the energy is in the Republican Party, but it's certainly not a view on which you can build a majority party.

 They want it to be a bunch of squishy moderates because they know that moderates always end up voting with liberals.

-But the thing that I don't like is you heard his comment where he said there was no room at the inn?
+But the thing that I don't like is you heard his comment where he said there was no room at the inn.

 Yeah.

-What was that for?
+Exactly, what was that for?

-What are you talking about?
+Was like, I'm sorry, what are you talking about?

-Now Republican identification may be low.
+Now, Republican identification may be low.

 I don't know what it is, but conservative identification is an all-time high.